bigomics/omicsplayground-doc/dataprep/contrasts.rst

     1. The short contrast form requires a group column in the samples file.
     2. The group column can be any column in the samples file, and it will be used to connect to the short contrasts.
     3. The group column name must contain the word `group` (e.g. group, groups, group_name, etc..).
-    4. If multiple group columns are found, the first one will be matched.
+    4. If multiple group columns are found, only the first one will be matched.

 .. seealso::
     If you are familiar with R, you can think of the contrasts file as a data.frame object.
 We provide an example samples file that can be accessed by installing playbase ``devtools::install_github("bigomics/playbase")`` and running ``playbase::CONTRASTS``.